 - Customizable Real-Time Reports

-2. Reporting and Data Analysis
+Feature 2 – Reporting and Data Analysis

 - Learning analytics is fuelling the development of machine learning tools, social and content recommendation systems, network and discourse analysis, predictive analysis, content development, support and intervention strategies.

-- Learning analytics are being used to enhance the role of facilitators and instructors, to develop tools for automation within e-Learning course structures, and to promote research.
+- Learning analytics are being used to enhance the role of facilitators and instructors, to develop tools for automation within e-learning course structures, and to promote research.

-- Time spent on the e-Learning course
+- Time spent on the e-learning course

 - Rapid Page Exits

 - Learner Satisfaction Ratings